BOOZE-FREE NYE IN ISFAHAN, IRAN

 WITNESSING THE LEGENDARY NYC BALL DROP

 Last year, in 2014, I certainly had the New Year experience of my life.
-Me and my better half were standing in the middle of Times Square in New York City, with the company of millions of people from around the world, to see the legendary BALL DROP.
+I and my better half were standing in the middle of Times Square in New York City, with the company of millions of people from around the world, to see the legendary BALL DROP.

-It was as windy as it could, and the shimmering crystal ball, in reality, was like a tiny dot in the sky.
+It was as windy as it could be, and the shimmering crystal ball, in reality, was like a tiny dot in the sky.
 I wasn’t that impressed on the face of it, but will I remember the night for the rest of my life?
 Hell, YES!
 Finding a permanent place in most Traveler’s Bucket list, the event is certainly one of a kind, with the media raving about it for years.

 The fact is – The Ball itself is way TOO small and is nothing like they show on TV or in YouTube videos.
 The following concert is way better if you watch it on TV, or if you are right in front of the stage on 42nd Street.
 Anything between 45th and 52nd Street is a waste as you will hardly be able to even hear it.